Protocol Wealth, LLC

 To protect your personal information from unauthorized access and use, we maintain an information security program that complies with federal law, including:

-• AI data handling controls — external AI services are engaged under agreements that restrict data retention, prohibit use of our data for model training, and limit inference geography to the United States.
-See the "Use of AI Tools and Data Privacy" section above for specifics on our agreement with Anthropic.
+- AI data handling controls — external AI services are engaged under terms that prohibit use of our data for model training.
+Our primary AI provider (Anthropic) additionally operates under a Zero Data Retention agreement with US-only inference.
+See the "Use of AI Tools and Data Privacy" section above for the specifics of each AI service we use.

-• Data residency in the United States — client data storage and AI processing occur on infrastructure located within the United States.
+- Data residency in the United States — client data storage occurs on infrastructure located within the United States.
 Our primary storage and processing is within Google Cloud Platform (US regions).
-External AI inference is contractually restricted to US regions.
+External AI inference with our primary AI provider (Anthropic) is contractually restricted to US regions.

 In the event of a data security incident involving unauthorized access to your sensitive customer information, we will notify you as soon as practicable, but no later than 30 days after becoming aware of the incident, in accordance with SEC Regulation S-P as amended.